eschreibman/DrawCollab/README.md

 ## Modules

 ### Offline Mode
-To run server 'python offlineServer.py -p <port>'
+To run server 'python Server.py -p <port> -o'
-To run client 'python offlineClient.py -p <port>'
+To run client 'python Client.py -p <port> -o'
+You may need to run 'pip install py-getch' to run the client

 ### Offline Mode Test Case
 The “offline mode” was created to mimic the way that current online collaboration documents allow you to keep track of your state of changes even if you exit the program.
 Additionally, when you come back into the program you begin where you last left off and if changes by other users happened while you were offline they are now shown.
 Some ways to use this mode/test cases are: